I was so awful at first at finding Whole30 approved recipes that satisfied!

 This photo is titled “husband’s pretty beef tongue salad gone wrong” and it of the post-stir salad.
 Not so pretty anymore.

 Dinner was a simple meal that is wayyy too ugly for photos!
 My in-laws visit on Tuesday, and even though they’ve had this a million times at our house, I’m sure, my MIL asked that day, “This is good, what is it?”
-So it’s a winner – you can download it as a printable here, just scroll down a bit to the form about our favorite recipe (it’s typically only available through The Healthy Lunch Box book).
+So it’s a winner – but it’s found only in our Kids Cook Real Food eCourse materials!

-Wednesday was leftovers from something, and on Thursday hubby was out with friends again, so the kids and I had a cauliflower mac and cheese recipe that I’m working on and hope to post next week.
+Wednesday was leftovers from something, and on Thursday hubby was out with friends again, so the kids and I had grain-free cauliflower mac and cheese.
 Yum!

-Breakfast at least once a week was this grain-free breakfast porridge from The Healthy Breakfast Book – which is having a HUGE sale next week, hint hint, so you should watch for that one then!!
+Breakfast at least once a week was this grain-free breakfast porridge from The Healthy Breakfast Book.
 The porridge uses sweet potatoes, squash or pumpkin, which my husband will not eat but likes in this (phew!), coconut milk, eggs, coconut flour…it’s super easy to put together, very filling, and a nice change from eggs for breakfast.
-In fact, I need to thaw some squash and make this tomorrow I think, it’s been too long!

 Big breakfast hash with veggies and eggs, Clementine.